 Having done all these, you’re ready to launch your business!
 Remember, your work is not done after you have launched your business, though – on the contrary, it only had just begun.

 Make sure that you have fully complied to statutory requirements of launching a new business, such as having a duly registered business and business name.
-You would benefit throughout the entire life span of your business if you complied with government mandates on business registration from the first time you set up shop.
+You would benefit throughout the entire life span of your business if you complied with government mandates on company incorporation from the first time you set up shop.
 To be sure you’re not missing any of the statutory requirements, engaging a business registration firm to register your business for you and to regularly file statutory reports as you do your business will ease your burden on administrative matters so you can channel your time and efforts to nurturing and growing your business instead.

 The life of an entrepreneur has so many rewards – including managing your own time and finances, working anytime of the day or night whenever inspiration sparks, and the freedom to path your own destiny.
 Being an entrepreneur, you are literally the captain of your ship and the master of your sole – there is no limit to where you can take your business if you have the imagination and the passion for it.